 Registered at BOIP.INT i-DEPOT 094029 (3.0), 095482 (3.1), 103610 (3.2), 105496 (3.3), 106619 (3.4), 110465 (3.5), 115384 (3.6)

-WHAT IS THE ROUNDMAP™ ─ ROUNDMAP is a body of knowledge, developed to help firms close the gap between their growth aspirations and actual realization.
-It perceives an operation from the bottom-up, starting at the Ultimate Level of Truth™, i.e., the customer-brand interactions, to allow the organization to design, develop, and deliver products, services, and experiences that are in pair with customer needs.
-To grow sustainingly, companies need to forge strong customer relationships, collect and democratize data, build cross-functional teams, incite an overall commitment to its purpose, and harmonize productivity and agility.
+WHAT IS THE ROUNDMAP™ ─ ROUNDMAP is a holistic framework designed to drive commercial excellence based on sustainable business growth and situational readiness.
+The framework perceives an operation from the bottom-up, starting at the Ultimate Level of Truth™, i.e., the entire frontline operation, to allow the organization to discover, design, develop, and deliver products, services, and experiences that continue to match fast-changing customer needs and expectations.
+To grow sustainingly, companies need to forge strong customer bonds, collect and democratize relevant data, build cross-functional teams, and incite an overall commitment to its purpose while embracing a mindset of continuous change.